 The Department of Biomedical Engineering confers a doctoral degree in biomedical engineering (Ph.D. in Biomedical Engineering).
-Currently, eight faculty members hold tenured positions, and one faculty member holds a tenure track position in the department.
+Currently, eight faculty members hold tenured positions, and three faculty members hold tenure track positions in the department.
 Several departments at the university contribute courses and faculty to the graduate program:

 - Chemical and Biological Engineering

 - Electrical and Computer Engineering

 - Mechanical, Materials, and Aerospace Engineering